daniel-hrckson/api-csv-to-json/README.md

 # api-csv-to-json
-It is an api that converts a file csv to an json built with Flask.
+It is an api that converts a csv to a json file built with Flask.